zacherytcox/stelligent-u/03-iam/README.md

   indicate the re-use of the policy.

 - Update the Stack. *Did the stack update work?*
+>No. Changes to the description field of an IAM Policy requires me to recreate it.
+>`CloudFormation cannot update a stack when a custom-named resource requires replacing.
+Rename iampolicy and update the stack again`

   - Query the stack to determine its state.
   - If the stack update was not successful,